Humanizr/Humanizer/readme.md

 Hopefully this will help avoid littering enums with unnecessary attributes!

-###Date Extensions###
-The <code>DateTime</code> extension methods were not part of what I had initially envisaged for this project; but while I was "humanizitationing" .Net types I thought it would be a shame to not have <code>DateTime</code> in there.
+####Dehumanize Enums####
+Dehumanizes a string into the Enum it was originally Humanized from!
+The API looks like:

+    public static Enum DehumanizeTo<TTargetEnum>(this string input)

+And the usage is:

+	"Member without description attribute".Dehumanize() => EnumUnderTest.MemberWithoutDescriptionAttribute

+And just like the Humanize API it honors the `Description` attribute.
+You don't have to provide the casing you provided during humanization: it figures it out.

+###Humanize Dates###
-Well, I did not write much of this code myself and do not want to take any credit for it.
-This is a copy of [StackOverFlow algorithm][4] - although I had to apply some minor fixes on top of it.
-I am not going to bore you with all the examples as I am sure you know what this does: you basically give it an instance of <code>DateTime</code> and get back a string telling how far back in time that is:
+This is borrowed from [StackOverFlow algorithm][4] - although I had to apply some minor fixes on top of it.
+I am not going to bore you with all the examples as I am sure you know what this does: you basically give it an instance of `DateTime` and get back a string telling how far back in time that is:

     DateTime.UtcNow.AddHours(-30).Humanize() => "yesterday"

-Humanizer supports local as well as UTC dates and you could also inject the "current" date if you want to.
+Humanizer supports local as well as UTC dates.
+You could also provide the date you want the input date to be compared against.
+If null, it will use the current date as comparison base.
 Here is the API signature:

-    public static string Humanize(this DateTime input, bool utcDate = true, DateTime? now = null)
+    public static string Humanize(this DateTime input, bool utcDate = true, DateTime? dateToCompareAgainst = null)

 For dates Humanizer also supports localization.

+**No dehumanization for dates as the human friendly date is not reversible**

+###Inflector methods###
+There are also a few inflector methods:

+ * Pluralize: pluralizes the provided input considering irregular words; e.g. "Man".Pluralize() -> "Men" & "string".Pluralize() -> strings
+ * Singularize: singularizes the provided input considering irregular words; e.g. "Men".Singularize() -> "Man" & "strings".Singularize() -> string
+ * Ordinalize numbers: turns a number into an ordinal string used to denote the position in an ordered sequence such as 1st, 2nd, 3rd, 4th; e.g. 1.Ordinalize() -> "1st", 5.Ordinalize() -> "5th"
+ * Ordinalize strings: Turns a number into an ordinal number used to denote the position in an ordered sequence such as 1st, 2nd, 3rd, 4th; e.g. "21".Ordinalize() -> "21st"
+ * Underscore: separates the input words with underscore; e.g. "SomeTitle".Underscore() -> "some_title"
+ * Dasherize: replaces underscores with dashes in the string; e.g. "some_title".Dasherize() -> "some-title"

 ##What else?##
 This is just a baseline and you can use this to simplify your day to day job.
-For example, in Asp.Net MVC we keep chucking <code>Display</code> attribute on ViewModel properties so <code>HtmlHelper</code> can generate correct labels for us; but, just like enums, in vast majority of cases we just need a space between the words in property name - so why not use string.Humanizer for that?!
+For example, in Asp.Net MVC we keep chucking `Display` attribute on ViewModel properties so `HtmlHelper` can generate correct labels for us; but, just like enums, in vast majority of cases we just need a space between the words in property name - so why not use string.Humanizer for that?!

 You may find an Asp.Net MVC sample [in the code][5] that does that (although the project is excluded from the solution file to make the nuget package available for .Net 3.5 too).

-This is achieved using a custom <code>DataAnnotationsModelMetadataProvider</code> I called <code>[HumanizerMetadataProvider][6]</code>.
+This is achieved using a custom `DataAnnotationsModelMetadataProvider` I called `[HumanizerMetadataProvider][6]`.
 It is small enough to repeat here; so here we go:

     public class HumanizerMetadataProvider : DataAnnotationsModelMetadataProvider
     {